-These grants offer financial assistance to service members with spinal cord injury or other physical disabilities.
+These grants offer financial assistance to service members with a spinal cord injury, paralysis, or other physical disabilities.

 The Semper Fi Fund is a charity that provides resources for injured members of the U.S. Armed Forces and their families.
 They offer grants for general financial assistance.

-The US Department of Veteran Affairs (VA) offers this grant to adaptive sports programs whose mission is to offer rehabilitation, adaptive sports assistance, and therapeutic resources of United States veterans.
+The US Department of Veteran Affairs (VA) offers this grant to adaptive sports programs whose mission is to offer rehabilitation, adaptive sports assistance, and therapeutic resources to United States veterans.